PrestaShop/prestashop-specs/content/1.7/back-office/shipping/carriers/add-edit.md

 ## Behaviors / User stories

-When you edit a carrier a new carrier is created. a link is saved to the original id with the id_reference.
+When you edit a carrier, a new carrier is created and the carrier id changes.
+A link is saved to the original id with the id_reference.